-Rising land prices are closely connected to the performance of local businesses as a whole, especially the SMEs.
-In this aspect, the setting up of companies will lead to more activity in the property sector.
-Therefore, the government can indirectly help the property sector by supporting sectors other than real estate.
+Rising land prices are closely connected to local business performance as a whole.
+This is especially true for SMEs.
+As such, new companies will lead to more activity in the property sector.
+The government can indirectly help the Yangon real estate market by supporting sectors other than property.

 However, help for some may already be too late.
-Harsh times for agencies and investors have seen some close shop, while others are now dependent on their other businesses to survive.
+Some agencies and investors have already closed shop because of hard times.
+More are now dependent on their other businesses to survive.

 A common trend in property markets of every country is that they are cyclical.
-The silent property market is not here to stay for long, with many experts expecting it to pick up once again when the elections are done.
+The silent property market is not here to stay for long.
+Experts predict it will pick up once again when the elections are done.

-Nothing is certain what will become of the property sector in Yangon. but one thing is for sure: the market is now in the doldrums and those who are making a loss will be stepping out of the game until clarity on real estate policies is achieved by the new government next year.
+Nothing is certain what will become of the property sector in Yangon. but one thing is for sure: the market is now in the doldrums.
+Those making a loss now will step out of the game until the new government provides clarity.

 - Will the Korean Economy Outgrow Japan’s? - 24/09/2017